-Also known as the Wahoo, Ono is commonly found in Hawaii.Not always readily available to fish, the season for Ono runs from summer to fall (May-October).
-Found in the open ocean as well as banks and pinnacles, Ono tend to be solitary or occur in loose-knit groups of two or three fish, rather than in schools.
+Also known as the Ono, Wahoo is commonly found in Hawaii.
+The season for Wahoo runs from summer to fall (May-October).
+Found in the open ocean as well as banks and pinnacles, Wahoo tend to be solitary or occur in loose-knit groups of two or three fish, rather than in schools.
 Their diet consists essentially of other fish and squid.
-Ono is related to tuna and mackerel and is found worldwide in tropical and subtropical seas.
+Wahoo is related to Tuna and Mackerel, and it is found worldwide in tropical and subtropical seas.
 Its speed and high-quality flesh make it a prize game fish.
-The body is elongated and covered with small, scarcely visible scales; the back is an iridescent blue-green, while the sides are silvery, with a pattern of vertical blue bars.
-The mouth is large, and both the upper and lower jaws have a somewhat sharper appearance than those of king or Spanish mackerel.
-Growth can be rapid.
-Ono can swim up to 60 mph making them one of the fastest fish in the sea.
-Ono flesh is whiter, flakier, and has a more delicate texture than the meat of other fast-swimming, pelagic species.
-Although Ono may make oceanic migrations as far as those of tuna and marlin, it contains less of the strong-tasting "blood meat" muscle that the latter species use for long-distance swimming.
-Ono is caught commercially in the process of trolling and with long-line fishery for tuna and dolphin.
+The body is elongated and covered with small, scarcely visible scales.
+Wahoo have an iridescent blue-green back, while the sides are silvery, with a pattern of vertical blue bars.
+Wahoo can swim up to 60 mph making them one of the fastest fish in the sea.
+Wahoo flesh is whiter, flakier, and has a more delicate texture than the meat of other fast-swimming, pelagic species.
+Although Wahoo may make oceanic migrations as far as those of Tuna and Marlin, it contains less of the strong-tasting muscle that the other species use for long-distance swimming.
+Wahoo is caught commercially by trolling and with long-line fishery for Tuna and Mahi-Mahi.